-Pete's Trailer Sales does stock an 'Ice Shack' Built Trailer, however ANY of our trailers can be made into an Ice Shack.
+We usually have in stock what we feel is the perfect 'Ice Shack' Trailer, however ANY of our trailers can be made into an Ice Shack.
 This page will show you what we stock, why, and what options are really nice to have in your new Ice Shack Trailer.

-Our standard build for an Ice Shack Trailer that we stock is a 6 X 14 plus a 24" V-Nose.
-This size is great to run two ATV's or a Snowmobile in.
+Our standard build for an Ice Shack Trailer is a 6 X 14 plus a 24" V-Nose.
+This size fits two ATV's or a Snowmobile in it nicely.
 Also the V-Nose gives you better storage and is a perfect place to put the heater when you are out on those cold days.
-We also stock it with 6 Recessed D-Rings in the floor to tie the machines down.
-Also two 30 X 15 Windows (View) come installed right across from each other so it is to check your tip ups at a glance.
-We also include a set of Rear Stabilizer Jacks (View Picture 1, Picture 2) to make sure you have a stable platform when you are walking around in the shack.
+We like it to have 6 Recessed D-Rings in the floor to tie the machines down.
+Also two 30 X 15 Windows (View) get installed right across from each other so it is to check your 'tip ups' at a glance.
+We also include a set of Rear Stabilizer Jacks (View Picture 1, Picture 2, Picture 3) to make sure you have a stable platform when you are walking around in the shack.
 Finally, we have an RV Latch (View) installed in the side door to allow you to close the door and still get out from the inside.
-In addition to that, we leave the bar lock in place to provide added security when the shack is left un attended.
-We do stock these in both ALL ALUMINUM Frame and Steel Frame Trailer.
-Don't forget we can make ANY SIZE great for an Ice Shack.
+In addition to that, we leave the bar lock in place to provide added security when the shack is left unattended.
+We usually stock this build in both ALL ALUMINUM Frame or Steel Frame.
+Don't forget we can make ANY SIZE into a great Ice Shack.

 Click Here and take a look at our Features and FAQ page for a breakdown on what is used by Stealth in their construction and why it is better than other brands.